Why Code Compliance Alliance™ Exists

 They had a serious problem.

-Homes they had already designed in New Jersey didn’t meet the ventilation requirements in the 2021 IECC energy code.
+Homes they had already designed in New Jersey did not meet the ventilation requirements in the 2021 IECC energy code.

 Despite having a national agreement with one of the largest ventilation manufacturers in the country, the only help they received was an emailed brochure explaining the code requirements.